4MR4N11/TheDispatch01/README.md

 ## Overview

 The Dispatch is a modern blog platform that combines a clean, vintage newspaper aesthetic with powerful content management features.
-Users can create, publish, and manage blog posts with a rich block editor, interact through comments and likes, and subscribe to their favorite authors.
+Users can create, publish, and manage blog posts, interact through comments and likes, subscribe to their favorite authors, and receive real-time notifications.

 ---